kristinaNik/TaskMaps/README.md

 ## Introduction

+This project
-This project is a custom implementation without relying on any specific PHP framework.
+- is a custom implementation without relying on any specific PHP framework.
 It employs a custom logic for both the backend and frontend components.
-Also the project follows a coding style standard, and use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure code consistency.
+- utilizes [Guzzle](https://docs.guzzlephp.org/) to make HTTP requests to external APIs. follows a coding style standard, and use [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to ensure code consistency.

 ### Backend

 The backend is responsible for building the PHP Dependency Injection (DI) container and registering the dependencies of various classes.
 It follows a custom logic to manage dependencies, ensuring a modular and maintainable codebase.
-Additionally, the backend makes requests to the OpenStreetMap (OSM) and Google Maps APIs to retrieve coordinates based on the provided address.
+Additionally, the backend makes requests to the OpenStreetMap (OSM) and Google Maps APIs with the help of [Guzzle](https://docs.guzzlephp.org/) to retrieve coordinates based on the provided address.
 - In the `build` function of the geocode.php file, the geocoding provider is selected based on the provided argument.
 The available options are 'osm' and 'google_maps'.
 If no valid provider is provided, the application will return an error
 ```php
 function build(string $provider)